ndmx/ParkMemoryHub/ParkMemoryHub/SETUP.md

 - If a key was exposed, rotate it in Google Cloud Console → APIs & Services → Credentials.
 - Add API/application restrictions to the regenerated key.

+## Firestore/Storage rules

+Rules files are managed in the Firebase Console and should not be committed to git history.

+- Local paths (gitignored):
+  - `ParkMemoryHub/firestore.rules`
+  - `ParkMemoryHub/storage.rules`
+- Edit in Firebase Console → Build → Firestore / Storage → Rules, or manage via CI/CD.
+- If needed locally, keep them untracked and deploy using the Firebase CLI (`firebase deploy --only firestore:rules,storage`).

 # ParkMemory Hub - Complete Setup Guide

 ## 🚀 Overview